• Revenue Memo

 iMessage app interface

 Strengths: iMessage benefits from deep operating system integration on Apple devices, and seamless syncs across iPhones, iPads, and Macs.
-It enjoys high user loyalty in the U.S., where it’s tightly woven into the iOS experience.
+It enjoys high user loyalty in the U.S., where it is tightly woven into the iPhone operating system (iOS) experience.

 Weaknesses: iMessage is exclusive to Apple devices, limiting its reach in mixed-device households and international markets.
-While Apple has added support for RCS, messages between iOS and Android users still lack end-to-end encryption and full feature parity.
+While Apple has added support for rich communication services (RCS), messages between iOS and Android users still lack end-to-end encryption and feature parity.

 Market position: iMessage is the dominant messaging platform among U.S. iPhone users and particularly popular among younger demographics.
 It poses a challenge to WhatsApp’s growth in the U.S. market.